 We believe articulating a clear pathway and potential options to best fit needs, especially for parents and younger athletes, will:

-- Help our athletes to fulfil their potential.
+• Help our athletes to fulfill their potential.

-- Assist in the recruitment of new athletes.
+• Assist in the engagement of new athletes.

 Every coach-athlete relationship should be a two-way mutual and respectful agreement.